-- Takes responsibility for their own personal development, safety and training. - Act as an ambassador for the organisation.
+Takes responsibility for their own personal development, safety and training.
+Act as an ambassador for the organisation.

-- PC1 Takes ownership and seeks ways in which to develop own knowledge and skills within the role. - PC2 Shows a genuine determination to learn and develop themselves. - PC3 Displays confidence and professionalism when dealing with people and representing the organisation
+- PC1 Takes ownership and seeks ways in which to develop own knowledge and skills within the role. - PC2 Shows a genuine determination to learn and develop themselves. - PC3 Displays confidence and professionalism when dealing with people and representing the organisation o subscribes to a professional body to keep up to date with current legislation

-Own personal development:

-• acting as an ambassador for the organisation

-- requests further training/shadowing during 1:1s - asking mentor for support - subscribes to a professional body to keep up to date with current legislation
+- Own personal development could include: - o acting as an ambassador for the organisation - o requests further training/shadowing during 1:1s - o asking mentor for support